tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LessonPlan.md

   ![portfolio-cash](Images/portfolio-cash.png)

-* The `Portfolio Total` column simply adds the values of the `Portfolio Cash` columns by the values of the `Portfolio Holdings` columns, indicating the total portfolio value given the performance of trades over time.
+* The `Portfolio Total` column adds the values of the `Portfolio Cash` columns by the values of the `Portfolio Holdings` columns, indicating the total portfolio value given the performance of trades over time.

   ```python
   # Get the total portfolio value by adding the cash amount by the portfolio holdings (or investments)